A solid foundation in business starts here.

-The Impact Fellows Program is the Business for a Better World Center's bold and pioneering approach to engage students from groups traditionally underrepresented in business.
+The Impact Fellows Program is the a bold and pioneering approach to engage students from groups traditionally underrepresented in business.
 Over 40 percent of Mason’s students are first-generation college students.
 Thirty percent are Pell Grant recipients, and over half identify as something other than white-American.
 The Impact Fellows Program delivers an innovative social impact curriculum tailored to these students through a wrap-around two-year cohort-based experience that builds leadership and changemaking skills, fosters personal value evaluation and development, and supports retention of these learners.

 If you are a Mason student interested in learning more about this program, visit the program page here.

-The School of Business welcomes non-degree students to enroll in undergraduate business courses provided you have met the course prerequisites and space is available in the course.
+The Costello College of Business welcomes non-degree students to enroll in undergraduate business courses provided you have met the course prerequisites and space is available in the course.
 You must be admitted to Mason as a non-degree student and complete and submit the non-degree registration request form, along with your transcripts (official or unofficial) to email@example.com before you can register for courses.

 We review non-degree course requests approximately one week before classes begin, and will notify non-degree students via email whether or not they are approved.
 If approved, you can register for approved courses via Patriot Web.